Want to know the truth about English Cream Golden Retrievers?

 We feed Oliver Royal Canin’s Adult Golden Retriever food (which was recommended to me by several vets), but whatever you decide to feed your golden, check out this article about grain-free and BEG diets.

-To learn more about how much it costs to feed golden retrievers, check out this article.
+Read this article to learn more about how much it costs to feed golden retrievers.

 #23: Good Breeders Value Health & Temperament Over Color